tgvaughan/h5shell/README.md

 ---------------------

 * A Python 2.x installation (works in 2.6)
-* The awesome h5py module (install via pip or download from directly http://code.google.com/p/h5py/.
+* The awesome h5py module - install via pip or download from directly http://code.google.com/p/h5py/.
 * GNU readline if you want any of the nice path completion.
 (You do!)